 • Before you submit, please remove your name and any other identifying information from your manuscript.

-• The Submittable portal will remain active between January 1 and 31, 2024.
+• The Submittable portal will remain active between November 1 and 30, 2024.

 • The entry fee for the Poetry Contest is just $24, collected at the time of submission.
-All entrants are invited to claim a complimentary half-year Print plus Digital subscription to The Kenyon Review (for domestic addresses) or a half-year Digital-only subscription (for international addresses) through February 15, 2024.
-Your new half-year subscription to The Kenyon Review will include the Spring 2024 and Summer 2024 issues.
+All entrants are invited to claim a complimentary half-year Print plus Digital subscription to The Kenyon Review (for domestic addresses) or a half-year Digital-only subscription (for international addresses) through December 15, 2024.
+Your new half-year subscription to The Kenyon Review will include the Spring 2025 and Summer 2025 issues.
 Current subscribers will receive a two-issue extension on their current subscription.
 As always, we will open in the fall for regular submissions, which we read at no cost to writers.

 Winners will be announced in the late spring.
 You will receive an email notifying you of any decisions regarding your work.